bioexcel/qmmm_benchmark_script/README.md

 $PROJECT_topcalls_nsteps_nthreads.out
 ```

-To get the normalised timestep difference times for each subrountine
+To get the normalised timestep difference times for each subroutine
  add the minsteps and maxsteps options, where these are the two
 timesteps to difference, e.g.